-After power-up, the LED turns solid green while the NL241 is searching for and trying to join a Wi-Fi network.
-The LED turns solid amber when creating a network.
+After power-up, the LED turns solid red while the NL241 is searching for and trying to join a Wi-Fi network (or while creating a network).

-After successfully joining or creating a network, the LED will flash with network activity.
-Note that the LED may only flash once every few seconds on the created network or networks that are not very busy.
-For more information see Link/Activity LED (p.
-43).
+After successfully joining or creating a network, the LED will flicker green with network activity.
+Note that the LED may only blink green once every few seconds on the created network or networks that aren't very busy.

-If the device is unsuccessful at joining or creating a network, the LED will periodically doubleflash red.
+If the device is unsuccessful at joining or creating a network, the LED will periodically double-strobe red.
 The device will attempt to connect to the network again after approximately one minute.

-If the Wi-Fi has been disabled via the Mode button configuration, or via an IPNetPower() instruction from the data logger, the LED will be off.
-See Mode button (p.
-19) for information on the Mode button configuration.
+If the Wi-Fi has been disabled via the Mode button configuration, or via an IPNetPower() instruction from the datalogger, the LED will be off.
+See Section 6.7, Mode Button (p.
+16), for information on the Mode button configuration.